Unco3892/quarto_ml_template/README.md

 ├── data : This directory contains all the data files for the project.
 ├── report : Contains all the report files.
 │   └── sections : Contains the seperate sections/chapters of the report.
-└── scripts : This directory contains all the R/Python scripts used in this project.
+└── src : This "source code" directory contains all the R/Python scripts used in this project.
 ```
 You don't need to write the directories/paths manually but can generate it automatically.
 Search for "tree" path generation on google to find out how.